Southeastern Anatolia Project: Status of GAP

 GAP contributes to the country's hydroelectric energy production.
 As of 2023, 91.2% physical realization of energy investments was achieved.The amount of government investment for 2023 was around 84 billion TL, which corresponds to 18.6% of Turkey's total investment for same year.

 Criticism of the project

 Ilısu Dam

 Completion of the Ilısu Dam would cause the flooding of the ancient city of Hasankeyf whose history stretches back over 10,000 years.
 Between 50 and 68 hamlets and villages will be flooded affecting approximately 25,000 local people.
 An additional 57 villages will have their land partially flooded.

 Construction began on August 5, 2006, after a ceremony led by Prime Minister Recep Tayyip Erdoğan.
 The dam entered into service in 2018.

-Archaeological losses
+Archeological losses

 Critics of the project say that the dam could effectively destroy the artifacts of ancient Kurdish, Armenian, and Assyrian habitation in the region.

 Environmental justice concerns

 The environmental justice lens of the human-environment geography should determine a fair distribution of environmental benefits and burdens, especially with regard to vulnerable communities.
 In context of the Ilisu Dam environmental justice focuses attention on the fair treatment of different social groups and the potentially disproportionate impact of these projects on specific communities.

 Environmental justice, for example, would highlight how dam construction can disproportionately affect certain communities, perhaps leading to the displacement of indigenous or economically disadvantaged groups as occurred recently in Hasankeyf.
 It prompts us to ask whether the benefits of hydropower and economic development are distributed fairly to all communities or whether certain groups are hit hardest by the negative impacts, such as loss of land, cultural heritage or livelihoods.